 Published the same day, a travel blogger declared “I Love Pattaya”.
 The author was a mother visiting Pattaya for 3 days as part of their family vacation in Thailand.

 Pattaya: a city of two tales

 It’s not difficult to find both positive and negative reviews of Pattaya.
 Type into Google search “what is sleazy in Pattaya” and sure enough the results will tell you Pattaya is just a sex tourist resort.
 Full of fat, balding old men sitting in beer bars and leering at scantily clad girls.

 By the same token you could Google search “what is good in Pattaya” and return results about top places to visit, best things to do, maybe even my own blog post declaring Pattaya is suitable for children.

 Before Bumble Bee Mum visited Pattaya with her family she imagined a city full of cabaret shows and strip clubs, which may have influenced her decision to stay out of town at the Sea Sand Sun resort.
-Nevertheless she and her family did venture in to central Pattaya and visited several family friendly attractions.
-Her blog post includes some useful tips for families visiting Pattaya, and not a mention of the “in your face” nightlife.
+Nevertheless, she and her family did venture into central Pattaya and visited several family-friendly attractions.
+Her blog included some useful tips for families visiting Pattaya and not a mention of the “in your face” nightlife.

 Pattaya: a city of two halves